Prometheus-X-association/t-ai-carisma/docs/README.md

 An extension of the Unified Modeling Language (UML) which allows for Trustworthy AI specific annotations to a model.

 Test cases :
-* Verify that all neccessary element, like actions, associations and classes can be annotated with the required stereotypes.
+* Verify that all necessary element, like actions, associations and classes can be annotated with the required stereotypes.
 * Ensure that unsupported elements cannot be annotated with any stereotypes defined for Trustworthy AI specific annotations
 * Confirm that double annotated elements with the same stereotype are not possible
 * Verify that conflicting stereotype annotations are handled properly